Space in Cyberspace

 "Well, that was different." he summed up, and resolved to tell Sully about it to see if they could figure out what it might have been.
 He knew what it reminded him of, –one of the ancient tales that the story-keepers passed from generation to generation.
 It would be quite exciting if that where what it was.
 As a small boy, he had dreamed of those times.

-What Bach had seen must be one of those First Men crafts, perhaps hidden in a cave all this time.
+Men crafts, perhaps hidden in a cave all this time.
 He would relate it to a story-keeper.
 Could there be a story or a song he had not heard, which would tell more of such things?

 * * *